 The area is, for now, fairly undeveloped.
 There are a few large residential villas dotted around but that is largely it, There is no particular resort or hotel that would cater specifically to the bay or to Honolua next door.

 The main Honolua-Mokuleia Bay sits quite far around West Maui’s coastline and outside of the sheltered waters of the Molokai-Lahina Channel, this exposes the coastline to more extreme surf conditions than the main tourist resorts of West Maui which line in more protected waters.
 However, the Kamane Headland, formed by an ancient Lava flow extends out into the channel to the right of the bay providing sufficient protection to both Slaughterhouse and Honolua Bays.

 Most days this provides sheltered waters that are flat calm and perfect for snorkeling.
-Slaughterhouse is a little more exposed and on some days a fairly large shore break is present but on the most part, the water is still clear and calm once out past the break.
-Care should be taken near any rock shorelines however and even small shore breaks onto rocks can be dangerous.
+Slaughterhouse is a little more exposed and on some days a fairly large shore break is present but for the most part, the water is still clear and calm once out past the break.
+Care should be taken near any rocky shoreline however and even small shore breaks onto rocks can be dangerous.